roomito-project/backend/README.md

 Roomito is a faculty space reservation and management system developed to digitize and optimize the use of physical spaces like meeting rooms, classrooms, and auditoriums.
 The platform aims to eliminate the inefficiencies of traditional manual reservation processes and provides a unified solution for space booking by students, professors, staff, and academic groups.

-## 🧠 Project Summary

-**"A Smart System for Scheduling, Sharing, and Managing Faculty Spaces."**

-Users can easily browse available spaces and make reservations based on type, date, and availability.
-The system improves productivity and aligns with digital transformation goals in universities and academic institutes.

 ---

 ## ⚙️ Tech Stack